Trailblazing a New Discipline

 As a woman frequently working in male-dominated Muslim societies, she is not always taken seriously as a researcher.
 Asher has proven that persistence is essential to thrive in this field, saying that “you have to work hard at it.”

 To overcome the challenge of conducting research in a foreign country, she uses language to connect with others in the field.
 “It’s important to be able to speak to people in their own language,” she says.
 It has helped her find common ground with people she encounters while conducting her research.
 It also demonstrates her commitment to and genuine interest in the culture.

 Asher speaks multiple South Asian, Indian-based languages, most significantly Persian, Hindi, and Urdu.
 Although Persian isn’t currently spoken in India, it was used during many of the time periods she researches and is therefore essential to her work.
 She also speaks French, German, and English, which are essential languages for conducting basic art historical research.

-Asher retires this May.
-You might think that she is easing into the transition, but you would be wrong.
+Asher retired this May.
+You might think that she eased into the transition, but you would be wrong.
 “No, I am not relaxing.
-I am trying to do the best job I possibly can teaching my last two classes,” she says.
-Just as on her research trips, she is keeping herself busy until the end, serving on multiple committees, working to meet publishing deadlines, and overseeing an independent study and a senior thesis, among other things.
-Asher hopes to leave feeling good about the things she has accomplished.
+I am trying to do the best job I possibly can teaching my last two classes,” she said.
+Just as on her research trips, she kept herself busy until the end, serving on multiple committees, working to meet publishing deadlines, and overseeing an independent study and a senior thesis, among other things.
+Asher ended her teaching career at Minnesota feeling good about the things she has accomplished.

 Nor is this the end of her teaching career.
 Asher and her husband have been invited to be distinguished professors—a title granted to a small percentage of the top tenured faculty who are regarded as particularly important in their respective fields of study—at Carleton College next spring to teach a course called “Age of Empire: Mughals, Ottomans and Safavids.”